Recipes » Appetizers » Whipped Ricotta With Brown Butter Sage & Honey

 More Dip Recipes You’ll Love!

-Whipped Ricotta With Brown Butter Sage & Honey
+Whipped Ricotta (With Brown Butter, Sage & Honey)

-Prep Time: 5 minutes
+Prep: 5 minutes

-Cook Time: 5 minutes
+Cook: 5 minutes

-Total Time: 10 minutes
+Total: 10 minutes

 Servings: 4 servings